MariellaHeikkila/MariellaHeikkila/README.md

 This is my second year studying and I am looking for internship positions related to software development.
-My skillset in programming field is basic to intermediate level, but I´m very modest too because I´m from Oulu, Finland. 🚀 Programming technologies are Javascript, CSS, HTML, React and React Native.
+My skillset in programming field is basic to intermediate level, but I´m very modest too because I´m from Oulu, Finland. 🚀 My programming technologies are Javascript, CSS, HTML, React and React Native.
 I´m familiar with Kotlin and Jetpack and I´m interested in learning Java if opportunity appears. 💻

  I'm always learning and developing my skills across various technologies.